XKHoshizora/auto-ros-installer/README.md

 # Auto ROS Installer

-This project contains shell scripts for automatically installing ROS1 and ROS2 on your system.
-These scripts simplify the installation process and help you quickly set up the required ROS environment.
+This project contains shell scripts for automatically installing and uninstalling ROS1 and ROS2 on your system.
+These scripts simplify the installation and uninstallation process and help you quickly set up and remove the required ROS environment.

 ## Contents

 - `install_ros1.sh`: Script for automatically installing ROS1 (ROS Noetic).
 - `install_ros2.sh`: Script for automatically installing ROS2 (from ROS2 Humble and later LTS versions).
+- `uninstall_ros.sh`: Script for automatically uninstalling a specified ROS version.

 ## Usage